Free Shipping on orders over $20

 Expect this drive to be a stop/start eating affair as some working plantations operate roadside pop-up shopfronts selling seasonal produce based on an honesty system.

-Between the jungle-like banana plantations are regional institutions such as Bumbak's.
-The iconic stop is famous for its multi-award-winning all-natural preserves, ice creams, and is home to the Big Banana.
+Between the jungle-like banana plantations are regional institutions such as Bumbak’s.
+The iconic stop is famous for its multi-award-winning all-natural preserves and ice creams and is home to Carnarvon’s version of the Big Banana.
+Fun fact: The famous Big Banana in Coffs Harbour was erected in 1964, whereas Carnarvon’s was erected 24 years later in 1988.

-Entering Bumbak's is like entering Willy-Wonka of preserves, with colourful mason jars stocked with spreads and sauces almost wall high.
-My eyes were bigger than my cupboard as, I again, weighed down my bag to collect more of Carnarvon's pantry staples.
+Entering Bumbak’s is like entering the Willy Wonka of preserves, with colourful mason jars stocked with spreads and sauces almost wall high.
+My eyes were bigger than my cupboard as I again weighed down my bag to collect more of Carnarvon's pantry staples.
 I ended my shop with a sweetener, purchasing a homemade mango chocolate ice cream and enjoying it in the shopfront veranda.
 Living here wouldn't be so dangerous health-wise, but with my saucy stockpile, it would be for the bank account.

 The giant cacti are not the only skyscrapers in Carnarvon.
 Another otherworldly site is the Carnarvon Space and Technology Museum with its enormous OTC Satellite Earth Station playing a starring role in broadcasting the first moon landing around the world in 1969.

-From one realm to another, at the southern end of Ningaloo Reef is Coral Bay, two hours' north of Carnarvon.
-It may be a small blip along the Coral Coast Highway but its large on relaxation and good times.
+From one realm to another, at the southern end of the World Heritage-listed Ningaloo Reef is Coral Bay, two hours north of Carnarvon.
+It may be a small blip along the Coral Coast Highway, but it’s large on relaxation and good times.

 Coral Bay is like Las Vegas — both in the middle of nowhere with a famed strip and bursting with colour.
 Thankfully, that is where the similarity stops because this World Heritage-listed site is anything but hectic and contrived.

 The best thing about Coral Bay is that you can snorkel here without effort thanks to an offshore drift.
-With just a few fin strokes from the coast, you can explore a healthy reef of kaleidoscopic colour and come face to face with some of the 500 fish species that call the Ningaloo Reef home.
-But those who venture beyond the strip are in for a wild time — swimming with whale sharks and manta rays or joining a humpback whale tour.
+With just a few fin strokes from the coast, you can explore a healthy reef of kaleidoscopic colour and come face-to-face with some of the 500 fish species that call the Ningaloo Reef home.
+But those who venture beyond the strip are in for a wild time — swimming with gentle whale sharks and manta rays or joining a humpback whale tour.

-I couldn't get enough of flapping my fins around the reef observing life under the sea, so I took part in a half-day nature ecotour.
+I couldn't get enough of flapping my fins around the coral reef, observing life under the sea, so I took part in a half-day nature ecotour.

 Spotter planes are used to find the ocean-friendly giants, and the tour aims to deliver at least two chances to do so.
 The first swim is nothing to brag about.
 I saw three manta rays, but they were too deep.
-The second, however, deserves a story itself as it was an insane spectacle.
+The second, however, deserves a story itself as it was an insane spectacle of marine life.

 We were later told one was female with the rest male, with the males trying their best to court.
 It was the true definition of a whirlwind romance.